-If the persons proposed as nominees are re-elected or elected, as applicable, at the Meeting, two (2) of the five (5) nominees will be female, thereby providing forty percent (40%) representation of women on the Board.
+If the persons proposed as nominees are re-elected or elected, as applicable, at the Meeting, two (2) of the four (4) nominees will be female, thereby providing fifty percent (50%) representation of women on the Board.

-None of the five (5) Named Executive Officers of the Corporation (0%) as at May 14, 2024 are female.
+One (1) of the five (5) Named Executive Officers of the Corporation (20%) as at the Effective Date are female.